Educating the Whole Child

 Through recess, physical education class, and extracurricular opportunities, St. Clare encourages the physical activity, teamwork and sportsmanship skills essential to developing healthy bodies and minds.

 In addition to Physical Education classes, St. Clare offers several other physical education opportunities for students throughout the year, including: Learn-to-Ski Days (K-8): The entire school participates in 2 consecutive days of Beaver Creek Ski School.
-Field Day (K – 8): Students participate in a traditional Field Day each May where they complete in events such as the 50 yard dash and tug-of-war (among others) and show their school spirit.
+Field Day (K – 8): Students participate in a traditional Field Day each May/June where they complete in events such as the 50 yard dash and tug-of-war (among others) and show their school spirit.
 Hut Trip (7-8): Students snow shoe to huts, where they spend the night.
 This trip combines outdoor education and opportunities for spiritual growth with physical education.

 Social and Emotional Formation